 Also be aware of the Top 5 Considerations when Selecting Alarm Monitoring System

-While many NOC centers (yes, the word "centers" is redundant, but it aids understanding), are open 7x24x365, this isn't always the case.
+While many NOC operation centers (yes, the word "centers" is redundant, but it aids understanding), are open 7x24x365, this isn't always the case.
 Some companies are in a transitional phase of growth.
 Their network is large enough to have warranted an investment in NOC center construction, but they can't yet justify the expense of staffing it outside of regular or possibly extended business hours.
 In this case, companies use after-hours alarm notifications (to email or phones) to alert on-call technicians of alarms in the network.

-The core of any NOC is one (or sometimes more) central master console.
+The core of any NOC room is one (or sometimes more) central master console.
 This console accepts inputs from the handful, hundreds, or thousands of remote devices in your network.

 You need to work hard to make sure that all alarms throughout your network can be integrated into one unified monitoring system.
 Otherwise, you're increasing the difficult and staffing requirements associated with monitoring alarms.
 If you've never been cursed with having to monitor a lot of incompatible monitoring systems, you can't really appreciate how much of a hassle it is.
 You'll have to keep your head on a swivel, learn a lot of interfaces, and struggle to tie in related alarms from the different systems (which are divided by equipment compatibility, not by any logical division like geography).

-You also need to make sure whatever central console you deploy in your NOC can filter nuisance alarms.
+You also need to make sure whatever central console you deploy in your NOC network can filter nuisance alarms.
 Any network has its share of alarms that are good to log, but really don't require a response from the operator.
-The more of these you have in your NOC, the more you're training your staff not to pay attention to alert messages.
+The more of these you have in your NOC, the more you're training your NOC technicians not to pay attention to alert messages.
 A good central console can hide unimportant messages from staff, allowing the truly important messages to rise to the top of the list.

 The most useful thing about T/Mon is its ability to know lots of protocols (both modern and legacy).
 The count is actually around 25 at this point, and this enables T/Mon to avoid the multi-screen headaches I described above.
 It's very likely that you'll be able to put all of your alarms into one central system, allowing computers to do the busywork instead of your staff.